 - Connect concurrently (i.e., in parallel) to all

-to look up the server address for proxyPROXYNUM
+PROXY_COUNTproxies.
+(Uselookup_tcp_server(pong_host, pong_port + PROXYNUM)to look up the server address for proxyPROXYNUM.) - Send a

-and port number of the fastest proxy and use that proxy for all future connections (including thereset
+addrinfoand port number of the fastest proxy and use that proxy for all future connections (including theresetrequest).

 The server will explode in two cases: (1) if your proxy measurement takes too long (not done concurrently); (2) if you use an incorrect proxy any time after the measurement phase.